Placeholder text, please change

 Posts

-”Ii” is for Ice Cream!
-Our literacy circle activities include lots of games to build letter identification skills and letter sounds!
+‘I’ is for Ice Cream!
+Our literacy circle activities include lots of games to build alphabetic skills!